victorvdb/victorvdb.github.io/_pages/en/cv.md

 victor at <a href="https://vdb.ai/en/">vdb.ai</a> | <a href="https://www.linkedin.com/in/victorvdb/">LinkedIn</a>
 </div>

+## In summary

+I have a curious and pragmatic mindset.
+By focussing on what really matters to the business, I add value quickly, but also care for longer term perspectives and embedding solutions within the organisation.

 ## Currently

 Interim product owner advanced analytics @ NS

+At the Dutch railways I am responsible for re-developing a model regarding traveller flows.
+This model will replace four old models, and is developed by a new team using databricks on the Azure cloud.
+Within one year, we'll have gone from no team and no infrastructure, to a developed model and a mature agile team.

 ### Next availability